rafico/forcedAlignment/util/jsgd-55/README.md

 The directories in the package are:

-ref/    contains a basic Matlab implementation of the SGD algorithm based on the paper.
+ref/    contains a basic Matlab implementation of the SGD algorithm.

 c/      contains the C implementation.